rvarago/rvarago.github.io/_posts/2020-10-20-type-driven-designing-haskell-filter.md

 map f (x:xs) = f x : map f xs   -- Recursive case: applies `f` to the first element (`x`) and prepends it with the result of the recursive invocation of `map` with the rest (i.e. tail) of the elements in the list (`xs`).
 ```

-Let's use `map` to add 10 to each element of a list of integers ranging from 1 to 5 (`λ` is my GHCi's prompt):
+Let's use `map` to add 10 to each element of a list of integers ranging from 1 to 5 (`λ` is my GHCi prompt):

 ```haskell
 λ map (+10) [1..5]